Refactorings by Smells

 • Inline Information Holder (Show Details ) (Hide Details )

 The implementation data model is leaking through the API.
-For example, the relational database schema has been exposed with one endpoint per table, and now clients have to resolve the foreign key relationships themselves.
+For example, a relational database has been exposed via an API with an endpoint for each table in the database, and now clients must resolve the foreign key relationships between tables.

 • Introduce Data Transfer Object (Show Details ) (Hide Details )